VivekKumar-8287/Amazon__Clone/README.md

-# React + Vite + Firebase
+# React + Vite + Firebase + Netlify

-In this project i am using Vite.js and Firebase to make Amazon Clone.
+In this project i am using Vite.js as front-end environment, Firebase for backend infrastructure and Netlify for hosting this Amazon Clone.